carfreesc/carfreesc.github.io/notes.md

 The core downtown and campus area of State College is compact enough that you really don't need a car to get around: you can walk from one side to the other in less than an hour, and there are a variety of good bus and bike routes.
 However, even if you live nearby, you'll sometimes need to get further out for groceries, medical appointments, recreation, etc.  This can be trickier.

 The downtown part of State College is roughly laid out in a grid (though the roads don't align with the compass axes).
-The busiest east-west street is College Avenue, which is the boundary between
+The busiest east-west street is College Avenue, which is the boundary between the downtown area and the Penn State campus.
-The main east-west roads through downtown State College are College Avenue and Beaver Avenue.
-(You will no doubt notice that they do not actually run east and west: the road grid is off-compass here because of the ridges.)
-In the downtown area, the north side of College Avenue is the Penn State campus while the south side is the city of State College proper, with all the business and restaurants.

 TODO: Very basic map of downtown

 There is a network of bicycle routes of various kinds.
 There are a few nice off-road, fairly long distance routes that connect various parts of town over distances of a couple miles.
-Closer to downtown, the bike options consist primarily of unprotected painted lanes on roadways.
+Closer to downtown, the bike options consist primarily of unprotected lanes on roadways.
 The ["Next Generation Safety and Mobility Plan"](https://statecollegepa.civilspace.io/en/projects/next-generation-connectivity-and-mobility-plan-nextgen-plan) envisions some improvements in this area -- stay tuned.
-Really, State College's greatest bicycling asset is that it's just not that big and you can usually find a combination of quiet residental streets and the bike paths to take you where you need to go, official lanes or no.
+Really, State College's greatest bicycling asset is that it's just not that big and you can usually find a combination of quiet residental streets and the bike paths to take you where you need to go.

 The local bus service is provided by the Centre Area Transit Authority (CATA).
-CATA mostly offers fixed-line bus service between the denser housing developments and downtown, with more far-flung areas served by CATAGO! paratransit, in which you request a ride and a smaller vehicle will be dispatched to pick you up and deliver you to a stop to transfer to a regular bus.
+CATA nowadays offers fixed-line bus service between the denser housing developments and downtown, with other areas served by CATAGO! paratransit, in which you request a ride and a smaller vehicle will be dispatched to pick you up and deliver you to a stop to transfer to a regular bus.
+This can be convenient, but unfortunately it is difficult to rely on it.

-Residential neighborhoods and developments can be found in many directions.
-I won't attempt to make an exhaustive list here, but hopefully this map gives you a basic idea.

 TODO: A map with labelings of main neighborhoods and the bigger apartment complexes.